AdobeDocs/analytics-learn.pt-BR/help/intro-to-analytics/analytics-basics/logging-in-to-adobe-analytics.md

 ---
 title: Fazer logon no Adobe Analytics
-description: Neste vídeo, você aprenderá a fazer logon, administrar o Analytics e iniciar a análise.
+description: Neste vídeo, você aprenderá a fazer logon no Analytics, administrá-lo e iniciar sua análise.
 feature: Noções básicas do Analytics
 topics: null
 activity: use